Looking for more fun ideas for your kids' cooking party? Add a few of these fun cooking party games to the menu and you might get a four-star review.

-To play this game, blindfold a player and have the remaining party guests challenge her to guess different foods by feeling, smelling and tasting them.
-Start out with three different foods.
+To play this game, blindfold a player and have the remaining party guests challenge her to guess different foods by feeling, smelling, and tasting them.
+Start with three different foods.
 Score a point for each correct guess.
-When the three items have been taste tested, pass the blindfold to the next player and begin with three new foods.
+When the three items have been taste-tested, pass the blindfold to the next player and begin with three new foods.
 The player who scores the most points wins.

 To play the pasta relay, divide players into two teams.
 Have the teams line up behind two empty pots at one end of the room.
 At the opposite end of the room, place two pots filled with dried pasta.
 Give each team a ladle.
 On the word, “go,” the first players in line must race with their ladles to the pots filled with pasta, scoop out as much pasta as they can, and run back and dump it into the empty pot.
 The ladles then get passed to their teammates, who must do the same.
 The first team to transfer all of the pasta from one pot to the other wins the race.